 Through integration and working within the wider healthcare team, the sub-themes of ‘interprofessional collaboration’ and ‘appreciation of patient care pathways’ were also grounded within the data of participants.
-Wenger’s communities of practice describe groups of people with a shared concern, interacting regularly and ultimately learning to improve what they do.23 Participants identified that by working within a wider healthcare team in a secondary care setting, this developed their skills in interprofessional collaboration.
-It has been identified that this interprofessional learning (or interprofessional education) is an essential step towards a collaborative health workforce that is competent to work within interprofessional teams and is better prepared to respond to local health needs.24 Within the LDFT training pathway, trainees get the opportunity for situated learning within a number of communities of practice by training within different health care settings and within different teams simultaneously.
-This further increases the opportunities for interprofessional learning, interprofessional collaboration, appreciation of their role within different communities of practice and appreciation of the patient care pathway.
+Wenger’s communities of practice describe groups of people with a shared concern, interacting regularly and ultimately learning to improve what they do.23 Participants identified that by working within a wider healthcare team, trainees developed skills in interprofessional collaboration.
+Interprofessional learning is an essential step towards a collaborative health workforce that is competent to work within interprofessional teams and is better prepared to respond to local health needs.24 Within the LDFT training pathway, trainees get the opportunity for situated learning within a number of communities of practice by training within different health care settings and within different teams simultaneously.
+This increases the opportunities for interprofessional learning, collaboration, appreciation of role within different teams and understanding of the patient care pathway.
 These skills are essential for all healthcare professionals, particularly with an increasing focus by international and national bodies towards interprofessional collaboration and integrated patient-centred networks of care in order to meet the changing healthcare needs of the population.24-26

 Limitations of this Study

 A limitation of this study was the broad research question and objectives.
 Although data saturation was achieved and there was an adequate breadth and depth of data to answer the proposed research question, it was not possible to discuss all seven themes within this paper.
 With regards to the sample, only trainees and supervisors of HEEYH were included in this study, however these are broadly the three training pathways available to the UK dental graduates provided by HEE and so findings should be generalisable on a national level.
-It is important to acknowledge that the views of previous DFT trainees now in GDP may not be fully represented as previous DFT trainees now working in GDP were harder to recruit, although data saturation was achieved in this group.
+Although data saturation was achieved, It is important to acknowledge that the views of previous DFT trainees now in GDP may not be fully represented as this group were harder to recruit.

 Recommendations for Future Research